liborty/TokenCrypt/README.md

 ## Usage

-There are two command line interface bash scripts that do most of the work and automate the whole process:
+There are two command line interface (CLI) bash scripts that do most of the work and automate the whole process:

 `ncrpt [-h][-x][-b][-q][-r][-v][-z] indir keydir outdir`

-The options mean, respectively: -h help, -x test for hexadecimal files, -b test for base64 files, -q quiet, -r recurse, -v verbose, -z use zstd compression.
+The options mean, respectively: -h help, -x test for hexadecimal files, -b test for base64 files, -q quiet, -r recursive, -v verbose, -z use zstd compression.
 Their -- long versions are also recognised.

 The tests for hexadecimal and base64 files only need to be selected when the input directory likely contains such files.
-They are cheap as they usually fail after reading only a few bytes from the diferent types of files.
+They are quick, as they usually fail after reading only a few bytes (of other types of files).
 Should you forget to select them, everything will still work, only the output may take up more space than was strictly necessary.

-The last three arguments are mandatory: the input directory, the (output) keys directory and the output encrypted directory.
-Both output directories mirror `indir` in their structure and file names; keydir will hold the keys and outdir will hold the encrypted files.
+The last three arguments are mandatory: the input directory, the keys directory and the encrypted directory.
+Both output directories (`keydir` and `outdir`) will mirror `indir` in their structure and file names; `keydir` will hold the keys and `outdir` will hold the encrypted files.

 The summary at the end, such as the one shown in `test.log`, reports the sizes (in bytes) of input and output directories and the total compressed size as a percentage of the original size.
 The compression to 50% will  compensate for the creation  of the encryption keys.
 Sometimes it will be even better.

-The quiet flag `-q` cancels the report.
+The quiet flag `-q` cancels the final report.
 The verbose flag `-v` adds the details of compressing each file.
-Setting both flags, contradictory as that may seem, turns on the individual files reports and turns off the final summary.
+Setting both flags, contradictory as it may seem, turns on the individual files reports and turns off the final summary.
 The encryption itself is so unproblematic that it does not need any reports.

 Summary: `ncrpt` (encrypt with vowels left out) executes the tasks of data type analysis, optimal compression selection, compression, key generation, key saving and encryption.

 `dcrpt [-h][-q][-r][-v] indir keydir outdir`

 is the inverse of `ncrpt` and its operations are carried out in  the reverse order.
-It reads the encrypted files from indir and their keys from keydir.
+It reads the encrypted files from `indir` and their keys from `keydir`.
 They are paired up by their filenames.
 So, never rename an encrypted file, unless you rename its corresponding key file as well!
 The two directories must always match.

-Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed.
+Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed in `outdir`.
 The compression methods were recorded for each file in the names of the extension(s) of its keyfile.
-The results are then written to outdir.

 Summary: `dcrpt` (decrypt with vowels left out) matches the keys, decrypts the binary files with them, selects the right decompression methods and  decompresses, thus reconstructing the exact contents of the original directory.